chmartinez/pes-xagon-learnings/README.md

 - [x]  Reach the 2nd goal: _Animation to one of the vertices (the figure must change its shape)_
 - [x] Reach the 3rd goal: _Add a way to start the animation when selecting a vertex (or clicking in a button or smth)_
 - [x] Reach the 4th goal: _Let the figure to animate more than one vertex at a time_
-- [ ] Reach the 5th goal: _Add a way to configure "weights" to each vertex and make the animation depend on that "weight"_
+- [x] Reach the 5th goal: _Add a way to configure "weights" to each vertex and make the animation depend on that "weight"_
+- [ ] Do it mobile-first (the figure and its configuration)

 ### SUB-TODO's